waitingsong/pg_partman/test/README_test.md

 ***WARNING: You MUST increase max_locks_per_transaction above the default value of 64.
 A value of 128 has worked well so far with existing tests.
 This is due to the subpartitioning tests that create/destroy several hundred tables in a single transaction.
 If you don't do this, you risk a cluster crash when running subpartitioning tests.***

-Tests assume that the required extensions have been installed in the following schemas:
+Tests assume that the required extensions have been installed in the following schemas (unless otherwise noted in that specific test):

     pg_partman: partman
     pgTAP: public